FlamxGames/godot-ai-assistant-hub/CONTRIBUTING.md

 - Do not generate long AI‑written descriptions (you didn't see that coming, did you? 😉).
 - Keep it short, straight to the point, and focus on *what* changed and *why*.
+- Mention what Godot version and Operative System you used for testing.

 ---